madhavhugar/KVMDashboard/README.md

 * public - HTML page and templates
 * public/js - Angular Controller for frontend

+## Adding new server details

+* When including a new server on to the web application, the following have to be modified:
+	* public/js/dspDashboard.js - add another switch case statement in *labinfoController* & *vminfoController*
+	* Create a user dspdashboard on the new server
+	* Add ssh public key authentication between the new server & the live_ubuntu container
+	* Write a shell script interfaceMapper.sh on the server (which is similar to interface.sh on other servers(/home/dspadmin/interfaceMapper.sh))

 ## Other packages

 * Used pm2 node module as a production process manager